 Looking for a simple way to download emails from Gmail?
-Find out below how to enable POP access on Gmail and let email programs as well as services (say, for creating backups) retrieve emails from your account.
+Find out here how to enable Gmail POP3 access and allow email programs as well as services (say, for creating backups) to retrieve emails from your account.

 First, If You Have a Table, Do This: